-The notice must specify the obligations of both parties that are to be set off.
+The notice must specify the obligations of both parties that are to be set-off.
 The other party, reading the notice, must know the ground for set-off and the amount of set-off.

-1. Obligations owed by the other party
+1. Declaration by the other party

-If the first party has two or more claims against the other party, the obligation (or the obligations) the first party wants to be paid by set-off, must be specified in the notice.
-The first party may freely choose the other party's obligation he wants to be discharged, but it must specify its choice.
+If the first party has two or more obligations against the other party, and if the first party has not specified the obligations it wants to be paid by set-off, the other party may freely choose the first party's obligations it wants to be discharged..